 However, the pain is limited to just one part of your body and usually gets better within 4-6 weeks.
 If it does not get better on its own and you are looking for a quick solution, try using a tennis ball.

 You may be wondering how a mere tennis ball can help you with your Sciatica.
 According to the experience of several individuals, a tennis ball is perfect for reducing Sciatica related pains.
 It focuses on the exact points of your piriformis muscles and pushes on them to relieve pain.
 The pressure on your muscles brings relief from the pain, which improves blood circulation.
 There are multiple ways you can use the tennis ball for your sciatica, depending on where your pain is and its intensity.

 Sitting on a tennis ball for your sciatica will help you immensely as it exerts pressure exactly where you want to.
 By pushing against it, you can apply targeted pressure on your buttocks.
 This pressure relieves the actual pressure on your sciatic nerve, providing you relief.

 There are multiple ways you can use a tennis ball for sciatica nerve pain.
 You can place the ball on the floor.
 Alternatively, you can lay on top of it or put the tennis ball in front of you and lower yourself on it.

 There are many ways you can utilize the tennis ball to reduce your Sciatica pain.
 Let's discuss some of the best sciatica tennis ball exercises you can start today.

-This is one of the most common tennis ball exercise for sciatica.
+This is one of the most common tennis ball exercise for those that experience pain radiating from their sciatic nerve down to their foot.
 All you need to do is sit upright on your chair and loosen up your body.

 Place the ball on the floor and roll it around with your foot.
 You must apply pressure on the ball to ensure it presses into the muscles in your foot.